Empirical Bayes When Estimation Precision Predicts Parameters: Estimating by local linear regression

 \item Repeat \cref{item:llr_project_bandwidth} to project $\hat h_{n,s}$. \item Using $\hat h_{n,s}$, estimate $v(x) = \E[R_i^2 \mid X=x]$ with the local linear regression estimator $\hat v$ under kernel $K(\cdot)$.

-\item Since $\hat v$ is a local linear regression estimator, it can be written as a linear smoother $ \hat v(x) = \sum_{i=1}^n \ell_i(x; \hat h_{n,s}) \hat R_i^2. $ Let an estimate of the effective sample size be \item Truncate the estimated conditional standard deviation: \item Finally, project the resulting estimate to the H\"older class as in \cref{item:holderprojectionm}: \end{enumerate} In practice, we expect the projection steps \cref{item:hprojectionm,item:hprojections,item:holderprojectionm,item:holderprojections} to be unnecessary, at least with exceedingly high probability, since (i) \citet{calonico2019nprobust}'s procedure is consistent for the optimal bandwidth, which contracts at $n^{-1/5}$, and (ii) local linear regression estimated functions are likely sufficiently smooth to obey \cref{as:holder}(3).
-Hence, in our empirical implementation, we do not enforce these steps and simply set $\hatm = \hatm_\raw, \hats= \hats_\raw$.
-Omitting the projection steps does not appear to affect performance.
+\item Since $\hat v$ is a local linear regression estimator, it can be written as a linear smoother $ \hat v(x) = \sum_{i=1}^n \ell_i(x; \hat h_{n,s}) \hat R_i^2. $ Let an estimate of the effective sample size be \item Truncate the estimated conditional standard deviation: \item Finally, project the resulting estimate to the H\"older class as in \cref{item:holderprojectionm}: \end{enumerate}

 To ensure we always have a positive estimate of $s_0$, we truncate at a particular point \eqref{eq:truncation_rule}.
 This truncation rule is a heuristic (and improper) application of results from the literature on estimating non-centrality parameters.
 We digress and discuss the truncation rule in the next remark.